Institut supérieur de l'aéronautique et de l'espace: History of ENSICA (École nationale supérieure d'ingénieurs de constructions aéronautiques)

 ENSICA was created in Paris at the time of the Liberation, under the name, " École nationale des travaux aéronautiques " (ENTA or the National School of Aeronautical Construction), in accordance with article 8 of the law on finance of 1946.
 The first graduating class included 25 students who would join the military corps of engineers specialized in aeronautics.

 By decree of June 4, 1957, the school's name was changed to "l'École nationale d'ingénieurs des constructions aéronautiques (ENICA or the National School of Aeronautics Engineers).
 The degree program was extended to three years with a new focus on industry and a larger share of civilian students.

 In 1961, ENICA was relocated to Toulouse.
 Under the leadership of the Director, Émile Blouin, the School acquired its own identity and a new dimension.
 The geographic link was cut with SUPAERO, which until then had housed the school on its premises, Boulevard Victor, in Paris.
 The building of a new student center on campus helped create a cohesive identity and bring together the different graduating classes.

 In 1969, the School was affiliated with the common competitive exam for the top ranking engineering schools (ENSI).
 In 1979, the school was honored with the Medal of Aeronautics, awarded by the Engineer General of Armaments, Georges Bousquet.
 The same year, the School became known as l'école nationale supérieure d'ingénieurs de constructions aéronautiques (ENSICA or the Higher National School of Aeronautics Construction Engineers).

 Creation of ISAE in 2007

 In 2007, ENSAE SupAéro merged with ENSICA to create a single institution: l'Institut supérieur de l'aéronautique et de l'espace, or ISAE which brings together the two former schools' resources and facilities in one common organization.

 In 2015, the ingénieur ISAE-SUPAERO degree program gave its name to the all school, which became ISAE-SUPAERO.

 As of the summer of 2015, all of the institute's facilities are now located together on the Rangueil campus.

+In June 2025, the school created the Toulouse School of Aviation and Aerospace Engineering in partnership with ENAC.